frc3512/Robot-2020/README.md

 Unit tests are useful for ensuring parts of the robot code continue to work correctly after implementing new features or refactoring existing functionality.

+* `./gradlew test`

+This runs a release build of the robot code's unit tests from `src/test`.
+This is a shorthand for the `testRelease` task.

 * `./gradlew testDebug`

 This runs a debug build of the robot code's unit tests from `src/test`.